List of She-Ra: Princess of Power and She-Ra and the Princesses of Power characters: Leech

-Leech is an amphibian-like creature with a large and bulky build who uses the suction pads on his hands, feet and mouth to siphon his opponent's life-force, rendering them helpless against him.
+Leech is a slug-like creature with a large and bulky build who uses the suction pads on his hands, feet and mouth to siphon his opponent's life-force, rendering them helpless against him.
 In the cartoon, he did not have the "extra mouth" that the figure had.
 Instead, he used his suction cups to drain his enemies' life force.

-The second season episode of the 2002 series "The Power of Grayskull" features the Horde in a flashback sequence, as an evil force from Ancient Eternia.
+The second-season episode of the 2002 series "The Power of Grayskull" features the Horde in a flashback sequence, as an evil force from Ancient Eternia.
 Leech is seen among them in a non-speaking role and was imprisoned by King Grayskull in the dimension of Despondos together with Hordak and the rest of the Horde.
 Leech does not appear in the 2018 series.

 In the Masters of the Universe Classics toyline, Leech is a Slebetor Slugman that came from the bottom of Lake Gnarl when he was drawn to Hordak by a spell.

 Leech is voiced by Lou Scheimer in the 1980s series.

 CBR voted Leech 3rd worst He-Man toy.